|Get Connected! workshops||Lost Creek Llamas Blog||lost creek llamaprints publishing|

 If this approach appeals to you, please contact NACA directly.

-The PLTA has four levels of certification — Basic, Advanced, Master, and Extreme.
+The PLTA has four levels of certification — Basic, Advanced, Master, and Elite (formerly Extreme).
 Ignore the level titles — read the criteria carefully to understand what these llamas have (and have not) done!

 To earn certification, llamas must pass a trial at that level four times (including handling tests), or three times after passing the previous level.
 Although not all llamas of a specific level are equal, these certifications prove certain capabilities that cannot be faked.
-Check the PLTA website to verify that a particular llama has actually earned certification (the website can lag behind several months, FYI).
+In theory, you could consult the PLTA website to verify certification, but at this time, their online database is badly out-of-date and nearly useless for that purpose.

 * We are in Western Oregon.
 If you can't or won't travel here, please don't expect us to travel or ship a llama "there" ... wherever "there" might be.
 We will consider making exceptions ONLY if you have GOOD references.